Soho Theatre: Soho Theatre on Dean Street

 In 2000, the theatre moved to its current home on Dean Street.
 The purpose-built venue houses the 165-seat Main House, the 90-seat Studio (upstairs), and the 140-seat Cabaret Space (downstairs).
 The ground and lower-ground floors are also occupied by the Soho Theatre Bar.

 Its current executive director is Mark Godfrey and its creative director is David Luff.
 Following his 2018 appointment as creative director, Soho Theatre took a re-investment in commissioning and producing new plays, moving towards a producer-led playhouse model.
 Their creative team includes head of comedy, Steve Lock; associate directors Lakesha Arie-Angelo and Adam Brace; touring producer, Sarah Dodd and literary manager, Gillian Greer.

 In 2014, the theatre was fined £20,000 for a health and safety incident in which a stage manager, Rachael Presdee, was paralysed in a fall through an unmarked balcony door on to the stage some three metres below.
 Compensation of £3.7 million was agreed with Presdee.

 Soho Theatre Walthamstow

+Soho Theatre Walthamstow in 2025, after extensive refurbishment.

 In 2012, Soho Theatre, Walthamstow Forest Council and Waltham Forest Cinema Trust won a public enquiry securing the future of the Walthamstow Granada building as an entertainment venue.
 In 2019, the Council funds purchased the building with Soho Theatre announced as its operator.

 After a £30 million redevelopment, the venue opened on 1 May 2025.